Where to stay in Seward, Alaska: our complete guide

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Hello, I’m back with you, this time for a northern destination: Seward, Alaska!
-For anyone planning a trip there and wondering where to stay in Seward, I thought it would be really useful to write a complete guide to accommodation.
-By way of background, we did a month-long road trip in a camper van in the Yukon, Canada.
-We couldn’t have got this close to Alaska without going there.
-OK, I admit we hadn’t planned to go all the way to Seward – that was a bit far.
-But as with all journeys, you set off with an idea and once you’re there, your plans change.
+Hello, I’m back with another northern destination: Seward, Alaska!
+For anyone planning a trip there and wondering where to stay in Seward, I thought a complete accommodation guide would be useful.
+By way of background, we took a month-long campervan road trip through the Yukon, Canada.
+We couldn’t get this close to Alaska without crossing the border.
+I admit that we hadn’t originally planned to go all the way to Seward—it was quite a detour.
+But as with many trips, you leave with one plan and then change it once you’re there.
 I think you know what I mean, don’t you?
-To get back to Seward, we spent 4 days in the heart of nature and frankly, we don’t regret this little impromptu trip.
-We were very close to the Kenai Fjords, which is one of the best trips of my life (just saying!).
+Getting back to Seward, we spent four days in the heart of nature and frankly, we certainly don’t regret this spontaneous detour.
+We were very close to the Kenai Fjords, which led to one of the best excursions of my life (just saying!).

-The aim of this article is to show you the best places to stay in Seward, Alaska.
+This article will introduce you to the best places to stay in Seward, Alaska.
 Of course, there’s something for every budget and taste.
-The aim really is for everyone to find what they’re looking for in this little haven of peace surrounded by fjords!
-If you’re planning a trip to the area, don’t hesitate to read our guide to what to do in Seward?
+The goal is to help everyone find the right option in this little haven of peace surrounded by fjords!
+If you’re planning a trip to the area, don’t miss our guide to what to do in Seward.

-If you’re travelling to Alaska, you might want to check out where to stay in Haines!
+If you’re traveling to Alaska, you might want to check out where to stay in Haines!

-Why choose Seward as the base for your Alaska trip?
+Why choose Seward as a base for your Alaska trip?

 As I said, we hadn’t planned to go all the way to Seward.
 But I can tell you it was a lovely surprise!
-It’s a small town in southern Alaska, on the Kenai Peninsula, on the shore of Resurrection Bay.
-Seward is actually in the middle of mountains, glaciers and fjords, a paradise for nature lovers.
-Its location will give you an idea of what there is to see and do!
+It’s a small town in southern Alaska, on the Kenai Peninsula, on the shores of Resurrection Bay.
+Seward is surrounded by mountains, glaciers, and fjords, a paradise for nature lovers.
+Its location alone gives you a good idea of how much there is to see and do.

 To give you an idea of the main things to do:

-- Fjord cruises: you can explore the fjords around the city and the glaciers (Kenai Fjords).
+- Fjord cruises: you can explore the fjords and glaciers around the town (Kenai Fjords).
 You’ll also have the chance to see marine life such as humpback whales, sea lions, seals and more.
 In a word: magical!

-- Do some great hikes: I’m thinking in particular of the Exit Glacier and Mount Marathon hikes.
+- Hiking: I’m thinking in particular of the Exit Glacier and Mount Marathon hikes.
 They’re two very different walks, each with its own spectacular scenery!
-The Exit Glacier hike, as the name suggests, offers you several beautiful viewpoints over the famous glacier.
-As for Mount Marathon, experienced hikers will be well catered for when it comes to climbing this rather steep mountain!
+The Exit Glacier hike, as the name suggests, offers several beautiful viewpoints over the famous glacier.
+As for Mount Marathon, experienced hikers will find plenty to enjoy when it comes to climbing this rather steep mountain!

-- Sea kayaking: This is a very popular activity for exploring Resurrection Bay and Glacier Bear up close.
-I haven’t had the chance to do it yet, but if you ask me, it must be a timeless adventure.
-It’s great to experience.
+- Sea kayaking: This is a very popular activity for exploring Resurrection Bay and Bear Glacier up close.
+I haven’t had the chance to do it yet, but if you ask me, it must be an unforgettable experience.
+It is definitely worth considering.

 - Deep sea fishing: Seward is a town known for its fishing!
-If you’re curious to see and participate, you’ve come to the right place.
+If you’re curious and would like to give it a try, you’ve come to the right place.
 There are plenty of trips to choose from.

 To put it simply, you have three different areas to stay in (yes, only three, it’s still a small town):

-- Lowell Point: In my opinion, this is the right compromise: you’re close to the centre of Seward, but you’re still in a 100% natural environment.
+- Lowell Point: In my opinion, this is the right compromise: you’re close to the center of Seward, but you’re still in a fully natural setting.
 Lowell Point is a small community south of Seward, nestled between the mountains and Resurrection Bay.
-If you’re looking for tranquillity with a touch of adventure (close to great walks like the Tonsina Point Trail), Lowell Point is for you!
+If you’re looking for tranquility with a touch of adventure (close to great walks like the Tonsina Point Trail), Lowell Point is for you!

-Before I tell you about our range of accommodation in Seward, I thought it would be useful to tell you about the three areas where you can have a great holiday, depending on what you want and the type of stay you’re looking for.
-The aim is really to make it easier for you to organise how you want to stay in Seward.
+Before I tell you about our range of accommodation in Seward, I thought it would be useful to tell you about the three areas where you can have a great vacation, depending on what you want and the type of stay you’re looking for.
+The aim is really to make it easier for you to organize how you want to stay in Seward.

-Luxury accommodation in Seward: luxury and comfort in Alaska
+Luxury accommodation in Seward: comfort in the heart of Alaska

 Now let’s get down to business!
-I’ve put together a selection of four rather ‘upmarket’ places to stay in Seward that I’ve heard nothing but good things about from the locals.
-As you might imagine, most of them are in the town centre.
+I’ve put together a selection of four more upscale places to stay in Seward that that locals consistently recommend.
+As you might imagine, most of them are in the downtown.
 I’ll leave you to discover them.

 Harbor 360 Hotel Seward

 The Harbor 360 Hotel Seward is one of the most famous hotels in Seward!
-It must be said that its location is ideal: right on the sea!
+Its location is one of its greatest strengths: right on the waterfront!
 I’ll let you imagine the breathtaking views over Resurrection Bay.
-You’re also centrally located, close to local restaurants and even the Alaska SeaLife Centre.
+You’re also centrally located, close to local restaurants and even the Alaska SeaLife Center.
 As for the rooms, they are comfortable (king-size and queen-size beds), spacious and some even overlook the ocean.
 But that’s not all!
-In terms of services, there’s an indoor swimming pool and a Jacuzzi (ideal when you’ve just come back from a day’s cruising in the cold, ahah).
+In terms of services, there’s an indoor swimming pool and a hot tub (ideal when you’ve just come back from a day out on the water in the cold, ahah).
 In short, if you’re looking for a hotel with good facilities and breathtaking views over Resurrection Bay, this is an excellent choice.

 The Vue B&B

-A charming establishment in the heart of Seward, just a short walk from Resurrection Bay and the main shops.
-The concept of this accommodation is pretty cool: it offers several well-decorated, fully equipped rooms with views of the Kenai Mountains or the sea (depending on your preference).
-There’s also a communal kitchen where you can prepare your own meals and even share them with other travellers!
+This charming property in the heart of Seward, just a short walk from Resurrection Bay and the main shops.
+The property offers: it offers several well-decorated, fully equipped rooms with views of the Kenai Mountains or the sea (depending on your preference).
+There’s also a shared kitchen where you can prepare your own meals and even share the space with other travelers!
 If you ask me, The Vue B&B is the ideal accommodation for a comfortable and enjoyable experience in Seward.

 The Spruce Lodge

-The Spruce Lodge, located just outside the centre of Seward, invites you to enjoy an authentic stay in the heart of nature.
-Enjoy beautiful rooms with everything you need for a great holiday!
+The Spruce Lodge, located just outside the center of Seward, offers an authentic stay in the heart of nature.
+The rooms are comfortable with everything you need for a great vacation!
 As a bonus, you’ll be close to hiking trails and downtown Seward.
-In other words, this accommodation is the perfect blend of nature and city.
+In other words, this accommodation is a good balance between nature and downtown access.

 A Cabin on the Cliff

 An exceptional cabin in the heart of Seward, with panoramic views of Resurrection Bay and the Kenai Mountains.
 It has two bedrooms, a fully equipped kitchenette and, to top it all off, a balcony with stunning ocean views and a hot tub (perfect for relaxing after a day of hiking).
-Not forgetting the practical side of the chalet: private parking, Wi-Fi connection (trust me, it’s hard to get a signal in this region haha).
-As you can see, this charming accommodation is the perfect combination of tranquility and modernity.
+The cabin also includes practical amenities: private parking, Wi-Fi (trust me, it’s hard to get a signal in this region haha).
+As you can see, this charming accommodation is a great combination of tranquility and modern comfort.

-After looking at the top accommodation in Seward, I’d like to look at four reasonably priced places to stay.
+After looking at the more upscale accommodations in Seward, I’d like to look at four reasonably priced places to stay.
 In my opinion, this could be a good way to reduce your accommodation budget.
-This way you can enjoy more activities and restaurants in the area.
+This can leave more room in your budget for activities and restaurants in the area.
 It’s up to you to decide!

 Trailhead Lodging